Home > Personal development > Interpersonal communication > Communicating better to prevent burn-out

 Reformulation

-To check that she has understood the person she is talking to, it is useful for Emma to rephrase what they have said, particularly in a conflict situation.
-Emma can rephrase in her own words or by using a few key words from the customer she is communicating with who has expressed dissatisfaction with a service.
+To make sure that she has understood the person she is talking to, it is a good idea for Emma to rephrase what they have said, especially in a conflict situation.
+Emma can rephrase in her own words or by repeating a few key words from the customer she is communicating with who has expressed dissatisfaction with a service.

 For example: